YHYHYHYHYHY/ATFNet/README.md

 - Forecasting Results Visualization

 ![Visual](figs/ETTm2_case.svg)
-<center>Visualization of the input-192-predict-192 forecasting results on ETTm2 dataset.</center>
+<center>(Visualization of the input-192-predict-192 forecasting results on ETTm2 dataset.)</center>

+## Acknowledgement
+We acknowledge with great appreciation the significant contributions of the following GitHub repositories, which have provided invaluable code bases and datasets for our research.